ZiadSheriif/ZiadSheriif/README.md

 - 🚧 I'm currently focused on improving my software , hardware basic skills and problem solving

-- 👨‍💻 Interested in Competitive Programming , Front-End , Computer Vision and Embedded System
+- 👨‍💻 Interested in Competitive Programming, Software Engineering, and Data Science
 <!-- - 🏃‍♂️ I am passionate about Front-End, Competitive Programming and Computer vision -->

 <!-- Connect with me: -->